Oxen-Studio/Resonance/README.md

 An [installer version](https://github.com/Oxen-Studio/Resonance/releases/latest/download/Resonance_win_install.zip) is also available.

 ### Linux
+Unfortunatly the Linux experience is not working out as intended (see the Other Distros part just below), and thus is considerated unstable, the app does have all it's features working but you might encounter some bad UX so beware (sorry).
 #### Fedora
 Download [Resonance_linux_x86_x64_rpm.zip](https://github.com/Oxen-Studio/Resonance/releases/latest/download/Resonance_linux_x86_x64_rpm.zip
 )  and install it with the package manager like this: